A guide to receiving streams via VT Receiver.

-VT Receiver is a Windows app designed to receive feeds from VT Publisher, VT Guest and The Guest Link.
-VT Receiver can make feeds available as NDI® source, play out to a hardware device or create a virtual source.
+VT Receiver is a Windows app designed to receive feeds from VT Publisher, VT Guest.
+VT Receiver can make feeds available as an NDI® source, play out to a hardware device (Windows Audio, ASIO, SDI) or create a virtual source in MPLink format.

 Here's what VT Receiver looks like.

-The current version of the Video Transport software, the license count in your current license, its validity date and the latest release version.
+The current version of the Video Transport software, the channels count indicator regarding your current license, its validity date, and the latest release version.

-Lists the streams available (published) under this Publisher ID and license.
-Color indicator meaning: the stream is published and available (grey); the stream is being received currently (green); there is a problem with the stream (red).
+Lists the streams available (published) under the current Publisher ID and license.
+Color indicators description: the stream is published and available (grey); the stream is being received currently (green); there is a problem with the stream (red).

-Video parameters of the steam: video format, number of audio channels.
+Video parameters of the stream: video format, number of audio channels.

 Current latency.
-If less then 350 ms, shows two values: the network latency of the stream and real latency (Latency).
+If less than 350 ms, shows two values: the network latency of the stream (RTT) and real latency (Latency).
 Check here what is Latency(RTT) means in terms of our software.

 Select the output destination: publish as NDI®, play out to a supported hardware device, or create a virtual device.

 Stream output name.
 Can be altered by left-mouse click when there is no output enabled.(NDI)

 Controls to enable full-screen preview on available monitors; mute control.
 To exit the Full-screen mode just click the left mouse button again.